sendbird/sendbird-platform-sdk-typescript/README.md

 # Using yarn
 yarn add sendbird-platform-sdk-typescript
 ```
-> ⚠️ This SDK is intended for use in server-side environments only.
-Do not use it in browsers or frontend applications.
+> ⚠️ This SDK is intended for the server-side environment only.
+Do not use this in browsers or frontend applications.

 # 🤓 Local Development